maxuanquang/backend-swe-interview-questions/answers/os.md

 2 processes can handle the same file descriptor/socket.
 To prevent other processes does further things with the socket that the current process wants to close, we can use shutdown function instead of close function to stop other processes from using this socket.

+# 2. Concurrency and Parrallel

 ## Concurrency vs Parallels? (in case single CPU core and multiple CPU cores)

-To be defined.
+- Concurrency: Many tasks interleave on a CPU core.
+- Parallelism: Many tasks run on different CPU cores.

 ## What is critical zone?

-Critical zone or critical region is the segment of code where processes access shared resources.
+Critical zone or critical region is the segment of code where different processes can access but only one process can execute at a time.

 ## What is race condition and how to handle this case?